ozohad/thermal-control/README.md

 - QMB7*|SN37*|SN34* Jupiter, Jaguar, Anaconda

 Description:
-The thermal algorithm considers the next rules for FAN speed setting:
-This is because the absence of power supply has bad impact on air flow.
+The thermal monitoring is performed in kernel space.
+The thermal zone binds PWM control and the temperature measure, which is accumulated temperature from the ports and from the ASIC.

+This package provides additional functionally to the thermal control, which contains the following polices:
+- Setting PWM to full speed if one of PS units is not present (in such case thermal monitoring in kernel is set to disabled state until the problem is not recovered).
+- Setting PWM to full speed if one of FAN drawers is not present or one of tachometers is broken present (in such case thermal monitoring in kernel is set to disabled state until the problem is not recovered).
-The minimal PWM setting is dynamic and depends on FAN direction and cable type.
+- Setting PWM dynamic speed minimum.
+The dynamic setting depends on FAN direction and cable type.
 For system with copper cables only or/and with trusted optic cable minimum PWM setting could be decreased according to the system definition.
-Thermal active monitoring is performed based on the values of the next three
-sensors: CPU temperature, ASIC temperature and port cumulative temperature.
-The decision for PWM setting is taken based on the worst measure of them.
-All the sensors and statuses are exposed through the sysfs interface for the user space application access.

 Thermal tables for the minimum FAN setting per are defined per system type and contains entries with ambient temperature threshold values and relevant minimum